Ariesgal2017/FrontEndAssesment/README.md

 # FrontEndAssesment
-Only For Desktop!!!
 This is an assessment done by me for HatchWays on Angular 11.2.11 from a JSON API.
 You can find the API here: https://api.hatchways.io/assessment/students.
 This app includes uses of Angular schematics such as Pipe, PipeTransform/Module/Interface/Services/Directive and so on.
 You can search users with their first or last name or even create a tag and then search by tag.
 Since, the tags are not posted to backend, tag will disappear after one session.
 Check it out !!!
 **#This is what they want it to be.** https://storage.googleapis.com/hatchways-app.appspot.com/assessments/data/frontend/f-3/99398f01-c407-4e28-a8bc-ccaa440b6353/f-2%20part5.webm